Did you know?

 |Lifetime Energy Cost ($/ft2)||$16||$17||$20|

 View the Performance and Model Assumptions for Table 1

 Annual Energy Use: Based on the Façade Design Tool developed by the University of Minnesota and Lawrence Berkeley National Lab, listed in kBtu/ft2.

 Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost over the assumed product life of 10 years, from InterNACHI's Standard Estimated Life Expectancy Chart for Homes.
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2016: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709 (NISTIR 85-3273-31).
+Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis–2021: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-36).